LounesMD/ReinforcementLearning/README.md

 This is, from my point of view, different from the current approach wich is : The agent learns to don't do errors several times because it will learn to do no errors (by choosing the action that maximize its total reward). <br>
 I'll try to implement this idea with the CarInTheHill problem and publish my results. <br>
 *I'm still looking for the first article about this.

+3. When we use an algorithm to find the optimal policy, let's say in go, do we use the same policy for both player (= and so update it by the score of both players) ?
+If yes, why do we think that the optimal policy found is optimal for the black payer and the white player ? <br>
+Also, is it interesting to use different algorithms for the two players?

+4. What is the difference between a bandit and an agent ?
+When to choose which one and can we oppose an agent and a bandit ?

 ### Answers